-In fiscal year 2013 the School received Federal and State grants in total of \$766,152.
+The School received financial assistance from Federal and State agencies in the form of grants.
 The disbursement of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and are subject to audit by the grantor agencies.
-Any disallowed claims resulting from such audits could become a liability for the School.
+Any disallowed claims resulting from such audits could become a liability of the School.
 However, in the opinion of management, any such disallowed claims will not have a material adverse effect on the overall financial position of the School at June 30, 2013.